Our inside guide and 2 day New Orleans itinerary will show you how to have a foot-stomping time in the Crescent City.

-Before heading back to the ebb and flow of central (tourist) New Orleans, pop into Cavan for inner.
+Before heading back to the ebb and flow of central (tourist) New Orleans, pop into Cavan for dinner.
 Through crab noodles and a raw oyster platter, this salvaged mansion from 1883 brings the cuisine of the Eastern Seaboard and Gulf of Mexico back to life.

 Day three on this New Orleans itinerary takes you outside the city on two different but powerful day trips.
 Why?
 Because once you see what lies just outside the city, the centre and mix of New Orleans today suddenly makes sense.

 With all that said, if you find yourself rushed on day one, move some of the neighbourhoods to day three or spend some time on the well heeled Canal Street.
 Don’t spoil your trip by trying to do too much.

 Despite the off-putting description, joining a boat tour on the swamps around New Orleans is a calming, even fragrant experience.
 The water is calm, the hogs quiet and the scent of magnolia in the air.